Toni Jensen, DSW

 Research and academic interests

-My research focus is on leadership development, specifically development through the educational process.
+My research focus is varied with a common theme of leadership and administration.
+For my dissertation, I focused on leadership development, specifically development through the educational process, as well as a review of the CSWE Education and Policy Accreditation Standards for how these standards prepare future social work leaders.
 My recent social work practice experience has been focused on program evaluation, community assessment, and training development/evaluation.
 My previous practice experience focused on crime victims and trauma, as well as secondary trauma concerns.
 My other interests include social work in the criminal justice system and social work ethics.

 Service interests

-I currently serve on the Board of Directors for the Poverty Impact Network and consult with local non-profits and governmental agencies on strategic planning, grant writing, program evaluation and other areas of interest.
+I currently serve on the Board of Directors for the Nebraska Coalition to End Sexual and Domestic Violence and consult with local non-profits and governmental agencies on strategic planning, grant writing, program evaluation and other areas of interest.

 Professional and community affiliations, certifications and awards